Bob Giltinan: Later life

 On 28 July 2000, Giltinan was awarded the Australian Sports Medal for service as a "Previous player, coach and manager of elite players.
 Has been NSW state coach and national selector".
 He was also awarded the Australian Defence Medal.

-In September 2008, Giltinan stood as an independent candidate for B Ward (Comprising Manly Vale, Seaforth, Freshwater and Curl Curl) of Warringah Council for a four-year term and was elected on 13 September 2008 with 21.2% of the ward vote (the highest of the 9 tickets).
-He was re-elected to B Ward at the 2012 local government elections on 8 September 2012 with 25.1% of the vote (the second-highest of 6 tickets), after which he was elected Deputy Mayor for a single term (2012–2013).
+In September 2008, Giltinan stood as an independent candidate for B Ward (Comprising Manly Vale, Seaforth, Freshwater and Curl Curl) of Warringah Council for a four-year term and was elected on 13 September 2008 with 21.2% of the ward vote (the highest of the nine tickets).
+He was re-elected to B Ward at the 2012 local government elections on 8 September 2012 with 25.1% of the vote (the second-highest of six tickets), after which he was elected Deputy Mayor for a single term (2012–2013).

 With the amalgamation of Warringah Council into Northern Beaches Council on 12 May 2016, Giltinan ceased being a Councillor but was appointed by Administrator Dick Persson to serve on one of the advisory committees set up from former Councillors to advise the new Council.
 In 2017, Giltinan announced his independent ticket for the Curl Curl Ward of Northern Beaches Council.
 At the first elections for the council on 9 September 2017, Giltinan's ticket, the only non-registered political party ticket, received 12% of the vote in Curl Curl Ward (the lowest of the five ward tickets) and was not elected.

 On 10 June 2019, Giltinan was awarded the Medal of the Order of Australia (OAM) for "service to tennis, and to the community of the Northern Beaches".

+On 14 September 2024, Giltinan stood alongside Vincent De Luca OAM and Tammy Cook as independent candidates for Narrabeen Ward of Northern Beaches Council.
+Vincent De Luca OAM (lead candidate) and Giltinan were elected for a four year term with 53.5% of the ward vote (the highest of the three tickets).